KhronosGroup/OpenCL-TTL/README.md

 }
 ```

+## Documentation

+Documentation using Read The Docs (sphinx) can be built by running `make install` inside the docs directory.
+It is
+built automatically by GitHub for main and the latest version can be found at https://github.khronos.org/OpenCL-TTL/docs/

 ## Doxygen

-Doxygen is supported and can be build using the scripts/generate_doxygen.sh script.
+Doxygen is supported and can be built using the scripts/generate_doxygen.sh script.
 It is
-built automatically by github for main and the latest version can be found at https://github.khronos.org/OpenCL-TTL/
+built automatically by GitHub for main and the latest version can be found at https://github.khronos.org/OpenCL-TTL/

 ## Building And Executing